bryanerayner/FutureproofNg1.3/tutorial/step1.md

  - It must integrate with a REST-ful API to synchronize the contents of the user's cart.
  - It must allow the user to modify the contents of their cart before they submit the order.
  - It must validate all input before checkout.
- - After placing a successful order, it should direct the user towards their next steps.
+ - After placing a successful order, it should provide the user with their order confirmation and a tracking number.

 We'll break down the structure of the application into its various services, controllers, and directives.
 Then, we'll walk through the implementation of each component.
 You'll find the source in one Javascript file in this tutorial's repository.